cftp/wp-sass/README.md

+THIS IS A PROOF OF CONCEPT AND NOT TO BE USED BEYOND DEV ENVIRONMENTS

 # Enable Sass and Scss in WordPress

 This plugin allows you to write and edit .sass and .scss files directly and